BZoennchen/Pages/_posts/2022-06-21-creative-artifical-intelligence.md

 We have an intuitive understanding of it (which might be an illision), but we can not express what it is linguistically.
 In its simplest form, artificial intelligence is **a field** (not a machine) that combines computer science, data science, machine learning, deep learning, robotics, neurosciences, and more **to enable problem-solving**.

-In his book *Birth of Intelligence* Daeyeol Lee writes:
+In his book *Birth of Intelligence* {% cite lee:2010 %} *[Daeyeol Lee](https://krieger.jhu.edu/mbi/directory/daeyeol-lee/)* writes:

->Intelligence can be defined as the ability to solve complex problems or make decisions with outcomes benefiting the actor and has evolved in lifeforms to adapt to diverse environments for their survival and reproduction. -- Daeyeol Lee
+>Intelligence can be defined as the ability to solve complex problems or make decisions with outcomes benefiting the actor and has evolved in lifeforms to adapt to diverse environments for their survival and reproduction. -- *Daeyeol Lee*

 Daeyeol Lee argues that a few essential principles emerge from an evolutionary perspective.
 For example, different lifeforms can have very different types of intelligence because they have other evolutionary roots and have adapted to different environments.